HybridDog/digiline_touchscreen/README.md

 — do something when digiline signals come to it
 — make it work with facedir
 — maybe add sounds
-— compress the image in the meta and save the px in a table and somehow in meta
+— save the px in a table and somehow in meta